Skip to content

 Networking

-The Normal Framework container requires network_mode: host in order to be able to properly process BACnet traffic.
-This limits the ability to use other Docker networking primatives to isolate the container.
+The Normal Framework container requires network_mode: host to properly process BACnet traffic.
+This limits the ability to use other Docker networking primitives to isolate the container.

-After installation, the API Gateway and Management console are exposed on port tcp/8080 if not using SSL or tcp:4443 if SSL is enabled.
+After installation, the API Gateway and Management Console are exposed on port tcp/8080.

 Filesystem

-"Hard state" is stored in Redis; which should be backed up.
-NF also requires a writeable, persistent volume for soft state; such as data which are being buffered before being sent out; low-level configuration settings, and other data which should persist across reboots.
+"Hard state" is stored in Redis, which should be backed up.
+NF also requires a writable, persistent volume for "soft state," such as data being buffered before being sent out, low-level configuration settings, and other data that should persist across reboots.

-For security, you may mount the container volume read-only.
-In this case, you must set S6_READ_ONLY_ROOT=1, and mount /run and /etc/nginx/conf.d/ as tmpfs mounts.
+For security, you may mount the container volume as read-only.
+In this case, you must set S6_READ_ONLY_ROOT=1 and mount /run and /etc/nginx/conf.d/ as tmpfs mounts.

 Initialization and Configuration